 VCS_comment_regexp: if specified, limits the rule only to the changes that contain specified text in the VCS comment.
 Use the Java Regular Expression pattern for matching the text in a comment (see examples below).
 The rule matches if the comment text contains a matched text portion; to match the entire text, include the

 Trigger Rules Examples

-prevents the build from triggering, if the changes check in comment contains word "minor".
+Prevents the build from triggering, if the changes check contains the word "minor" in the comment.